lfkeitel/lish/README.md

 - Tests
 - Run commands in the background
 - Implement pipes and redirections
-- Implement a scripting language (based on Nitrogen)
+- Implement a scripting language
   - If statements
   - Loops
   - Functions